 Cognitive Behavioral Therapy for Addiction

-Cognitive behavioral therapy is a type of psychotherapy commonly used to treat cocaine abuse.
+Cognitive behavioral therapy is a type of psychotherapy commonly used as one of many treatment options for cocaine abuse.
 This therapy focuses on changing negative thought patterns and behaviors contributing to addiction.

 In cognitive behavioral therapy, individuals learn to identify triggers for drug use and develop coping strategies to resist the urge to use.
 Cognitive behavioral therapy can be conducted individually or in a group setting, making it a flexible and accessible option for those seeking cocaine abuse treatment.